-Rescuing animals from certain death and placing them in loving homes is SingularCity member Marie Atake’s forte — something this singular woman has been doing for years.
-In 2003, Atake founded Forte Animal Rescue, a non-profit volunteer-based organization that finds homes for dogs that otherwise wouldn’t be given a chance at life.
+Rescuing animals from certain death and placing them in loving homes is SingularCity member Marie Atake’s forte with Forte Animal Rescue, a non-profit volunteer-based organization she created to find homes for dogs that otherwise wouldn’t be given a chance at life.

 “I’ve always been an animal lover since I was a kid,” Atake said emphatically.